viktorvano/Remote-Robot/README.md

 ## Code Snippets

-You have to change your WiFi SSID credentials:
+[STM32 C code] You have to change your WiFi SSID credentials:
 ```C
 void ESP_Server_Init()
 {